javaustin/cxyz/README.md

 <br></br>
 #### ⚠️ Important Notes
 - This plugin is meant to work with a custom API and database setup.
 Please refer to my [cxyzAPI](https://github.com/javaustin/cxyzAPI) project.
-- This plugin is IN PROGRESS as of January 2026.
+- This plugin is IN PROGRESS as of February 2026.
 Please do not expect support as the plugin has not reached a finalized state.
 <br></br>
 ---
 ## Design Philosophy